Speaking

 During the Seven Days Battles in 1862, Robert E. Lee’s troops nicknamed him “Audacity” Lee as his aggressive tactics drove a superior enemy force from the gates of Richmond.

-But Lee was not the only one capable of audacious behavior.
-This talk highlights other audacious acts of the Civil War, such as a free, educated Black woman, Mary Bowser, a Union spy with a phenomenal memory, masquerading as a slave in the Confederate White House, the Great Locomotive Chase in which Union raiders stole a locomotive and led pursuers on a wild chase through North Georgia, the audacious charge of the out-of-ammo, bayonet-wielding 20th Maine Infantry Regiment down the hill at Little Round Top that saved the day at Gettysburg, the Rebel rangers who kidnapped a Union general right out of his headquarters, Clara Barton removing a bullet from a soldier’s face at Antietam (using a pocketknife!) and eight Confederate sailors sitting shoulder to shoulder in the pitch dark, hand cranking the propeller shaft of the CSS Hunley on a suicide mission to become the first submarine to sink an enemy ship.
+Mary Bowser, a free, educated Black woman with a phenomenal memory, went undercover as a slave in the Confederate White House, becoming one of the Union’s most effective spies.
+Union raiders stole a locomotive and led pursuers on a wild chase through North Georgia.
+The audacious charge of the out-of-ammo, bayonet-wielding 20th Maine Infantry Regiment down the hill at Little Round Top saved the day at Gettysburg.
+Rebel rangers kidnapped a Union general right out of his headquarters.
+Clara Barton removed a bullet from a soldier’s face at Antietam (using a pocketknife!).
+Eight Confederate sailors sat shoulder to shoulder in the pitch dark, hand cranking the propeller shaft of the CSS Hunley on a suicide mission to become the first submarine to sink an enemy ship.
 The Hunley was lost for the next 131 years until finally found—not by the Navy, but by a team led by the novelist Clive Cussler in 1995.
 She was raised in 2000 and the crew given a full military funeral in 2004.

 The Hidden History of the Women Who Fought